haoyung/haoyung.github.io/_posts/en/wip_translate/anthropic-refine-0.3-finalbase.md

 -   Refractometer
     -   Common choices: [VST LAB Coffee III](https://store.vstapps.com/products/vst-lab-coffee-iii-refractometer-2022), [Atago PAL-COFFEE](https://www.atago.net/product/?l=en&k=CCF59218), [Difluid R2 Extract](https://digitizefluid.com/products/r2-extract).
 I will abbreviate them as VST, Atago, and Difluid.
-    -   VST is the most expensive and considered the standard.
-Atago and Difluid are more affordable.
+    -   VST is the most expensive and considered the standard, while Atago and Difluid are more affordable alternatives.
     -   I have three Difluids and one Atago.
-I also borrowed a VST for this article (thanks Henry!).
+I also borrowed a VST for this article (thanks to my reader Henry!).
--   Sample bottles or centrifuge tubes, about 5ml, must be airtight with a lid like [this](https://dgs.com.tw/product/G13570-12331/G13570-15450)
+-   Sample bottles or centrifuge tubes in the size of about 5ml
+    -   must be airtight with a lid.
 -   Plastic pipette
--   Lens cleaning paper like [KIMTECH](https://dgs.com.tw/product/headCode/D4EK-34155?gad_source=1&gclid=CjwKCAjwh4-wBhB3EiwAeJsppLfi6upKbFThMP-3fdZV0rOvTJRKJSDgiNxXNzMFcjkdnUVoZQnVrBoCA3wQAvD_BwE)
+-   Lens cleaning paper like KIMTECH
 -   Tissue or cloth to roughly dry liquid on the device
 -   Distilled water for zeroing
 -   Small flat-bottomed water tank for cooling the sample bottle